j-yw/j-yw/README.md

 ### Hi there 👋
+#### I'm Yiwei, since i've got my first computer when i was 6 years old i was hooked, right now i'm focusing on bulding things for the web, recently I built a Netflix clone and are now doing a CSS deep dive with Josh at css-for-js.com
 <!--
 **j-yw/j-yw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.